AhmetZamanis/UsedCarKicksClassification/Report.md

   probabilities for all cases, including the negatives.

-  - The probabilities for the negative cases are close to normally distributed, with a median around 0.35 - 0.4.
+  - The probabilities for the negative cases are close to normally distributed, roughly centered around 0.35 - 0.4.

+    - The approximated probabilities for the SVM model are not smoothly distributed because of the isotonic approximation we used.
+Using the sigmoid method results in similar, normal-shaped distributions, just like the logistic and XGBoost predictions.

   - The probabilities for the positive cases are generally higher, but more uniformly distributed.
 Many are higher than 0.8, but many are